mdibaiee/mahdi.blog/_posts/2022-06-16-rust-boxed-str-vs-string.md

 }
 ```

-Okay, so a `Box<str>` is much simpler than a `String`: there is no `Vec`, and no `capacity`, and the underlying data is a fixed primitive `str` that does not allow appending or removing.
+Okay, so a `Box<str>` is much simpler than a `String`: there is no `Vec`, and no `capacity`, and the underlying data is a primitive `str` that does not allow efficient appending or removing.
 It is a smaller representation as well, due to the missing `capacity` field, comparing their memory size on stack using [std::mem::size_of_val](https://doc.rust-lang.org/std/mem/fn.size_of_val.html):

 ```rust
 let boxed_str: Box<str> = "hello".into();